 Getting Started with the New User Experience

-The cappm ppmnew provides a convenient way to keep your entire team informed and connected throughout the entire project lifecycle.
+The cappm ppmnew provides a convenient way to keep your entire team informed and connected throughout the entire project life cycle.
 The ppmnew engages your team and becomes an intuitive and natural extension of their work tasks and goals.
-Management does not want any unpleasant surprises and needs reliable project status data to make sound business decisions.
+Management does not want any surprises and needs the data to tell an accurate story so that it can be trusted to make sound business decisions.
 The next-generation of cappm, available in the ppmnew, delivers this robust new functionality.

 New User Experienceengages your team and becomes an intuitive and natural extension of their work tasks and goals.
-Management does not want any unpleasant surprises and needs reliable project status data to make sound business decisions.
+Management does not want any surprises and needs the data to tell an accurate story so that it can be trusted to make sound business decisions.
 The next-generation of

 Clarity PPM, available in the